 - "Wow, you're awfully young for colorectal cancer!" - I know, but it's also on the rise.
 More than one-third of colorectal cancers diagnosed in patients under age 35 are hereditary.
-Ask your doctor about genetic testing.
-It's a simple blood test." - "What did you do to get colorectal cancer?" - "I didn't do anything, and I had no control over this.
+If cancer runs in your family, you might consider genetic testing; it's a simple blood test." - "What did you do to get colorectal cancer?" - I didn't do anything, and I had no control over this.
 My cancer could be genetic; it could be environmental; or it could be an unknown cause or a combination of things.
-I'm not the only one this is happening to, and researchers are trying to figure out what's going on." - "What can I do to help you?" - Here are some practical needs I have (I could use help with meals, childcare, emotional support, etc.).
+I'm not the only one this is happening to, and researchers are trying to figure out what's going on." - "What can I do to help you?" - "Here are some ways you can help me: I could use help with meals, childcare, emotional support, for example.
 Also, continue to invite me even if I can't always come, and keep me in the loop about your life too.
 That will go a long way in helping me feel better and maintain normalcy."

-The Colon Club raises awareness, educates, and supports those with colorectal cancer, especially those diagnosed between 15 and 39.
-Colon Camp, an annual retreat, brings survivors and caregivers together to heal, learn, and share their experiences in a safe and supportive environment Learn more at ColonClub.com.
+The Colon Club raises awareness, educates, and supports those with colorectal cancer, especially people diagnosed between 15 and 39.
+Colon Camp, an annual retreat, brings survivors and caregivers together to heal, learn, and share their experiences in a safe and supportive environment.
+Learn more at ColonClub.com.